gittest91/gittest91/README.md

-Hi Sumanth, I have shared the .env file.
-Please place it in the project root, activate the virtual environment, and run py app.py again.
-If the issue continues, please share the final few lines of the traceback after get_secured_data("DEVELOPMENT_TOKEN"), since that will show whether the issue is related to the certificate path, Vault access, or the missing Vault key.
-Also, please verify that the certificate path configured in .env exists on your machine.
+Hi Sumanth, I have shared the .env configuration details.
+I’ll pause the Jenkins deployment until you confirm whether the application starts successfully or whether this is only a local Vault setup issue on your machine.
+Please let me know once I can proceed with the deployment.